Difference Between Ball Valve and Gate Valve

 Figure 3.
 The working mechanism of the ball valve

 A bonnet accompanies the valve and regulates the position of the gate through rotation.
-This “multi-turn valve” valve requires a 360° rotation to open or close fully.
+This “multi-turn valve” requires a 360° rotation to open or close fully.

 parts of the gate valve